sudosammy/knary/examples/README.md

 ## Sample Files
 * `default_env` - A recommended quick start configuration file with Let's Encrypt configuration.
 * `burp_env` - A recommended quick start configuration file if you are also using Burp Collaborator on the same server as knary.
-* `multidomain_env` - A recommended quick start configuration file if you are using knary with several domains.
+* `multidomain_env` - An example of how to specify multiple knary domains.
+Domains must be comma-delimited.
+Whitespace is stripped automatically.
 * `denylist.txt` - This is a good starting set of subdomains you should consider denying from notifying your webhook.
 Setting [DNS_SUBDOMAIN](#likely-recommended-optional-configurations) will cut down the noise to your knary too.
 Find & Replace `knary.tld` with your knary domain.
 * `zone_file.txt` - Although an uncommon configuration, this file demonstrates the proper format for configuring a Zone file for custom responses to DNS queries made to knary.